LondonAppDeveloper/recipe-app-api/README.md

 # Recipe App API

-Source code for my Udemy course Build a [Backend REST API with Python & Django - Advanced](http://udemy.com/django-python-advanced/).
+Source code for our course: Build a [Backend REST API with Python & Django - Advanced](https://londonappdeveloper.com/product/build-a-backend-rest-api-with-python-django-advanced/).

 The course teaches how to build a fully functioning REST API using: